LEARNAcademy/syllabus/capstone/heroku.md

 ```

 7. If you have the master.key for the project in your config folder file skip this step.
-  - 7a.
+  - a.
 To create a new master.key and credential.yml file run the command
 ```
 $ EDITOR="code --wait" bin/rails credentials:edit
 ```
-  - 7b. this will create a new master.key and it's associated credentials.yml.enc file
+  - b. this will create a new master.key and it's associated credentials.yml.enc file

 ```
 $ git add .